Cheaper crude oil subdues U.S. producer inflation; housing starts fall

 "If we continue to see core prices disinflating at the current pace ... it will likely still the Fed's hand in terms of the timing of the rate hike," said Millan Mulraine, deputy chief economist at TD Securities in New York.

-"As much as they see the weakness as temporary, it would not be favourable for them to be tightening at a time when core inflation is moving further away from the target."
+"As much as they see the weakness as temporary, it would not be favorable for them to be tightening at a time when core inflation is moving further away from the target."

 Minutes of the central bank's Jan.
 27-28 meeting published on Wednesday showed many policymakers leaning toward keeping interest rates lower for a while because of concerns, among others, over weakness in the core inflation measures.

-Most economists have been expecting a rate hike in June, citing rapidly tightening labour market conditions.
+Most economists have been expecting a rate hike in June, citing rapidly tightening labor market conditions.
 The Fed has kept its short-term interest rate near zero since December 2008.

 U.S. Treasury debt prices rallied on the data and the Fed minutes, while U.S. stocks trimmed losses.
 The dollar pared gains against a basket of currencies.